 Sugar – White granulated sugar.
 To avoid hard sugar lumps, sifting the sugars is a good practice.

-Eggs – Room temperature if possible.
+Eggs & Egg yolk – Room temperature if possible.

 Vanilla extract – Using a pure vanilla extract will yield the best results.